God willing, the Divine Liturgy is served each Sunday at 10.30 am, preceded by the Third and Sixth Hours at 10.10 am.

 10:15 The Third & Sixth Hours

-Father Kosmas hopes to be well enough to be present in church today for the fist time since 21st December 2025, although he is still very weak, and continues to experience quite bad post viral symptoms.
+Father Kosmas hopes to be well enough to be present in church today, although he is still quite weak, and continues to experience quite bad post viral symptoms.
 He also still struggles to speak loudly or clearly enough to serve the Liturgy on his own, without the help of another priest or deacon.
-Bishop Maximos has been asked to confirm whether another priest or deacon will be available to assist Father at the Liturgy, but he has not yet (4.30 pm on Saturday) responded.
+It is as yet uncertain whether another priest or deacon has been asked to attend.

 Sunday Service for use at home